React onClick Event Handling

-Events can be handled in React quite similar to the way we do in HTML, these events be like click, change, mouseover, etc. But ‘React events’ are written in camelCase syntax.
+Events can be handled in React quite similar to the way we do in HTML, these events are click, change, mouseover, etc. But ‘React events’ are written in camelCase syntax.

 In this blog, we will talk only about ‘onClick‘ event handling.
 The onClick handler allows you to call a function and perform an action when an element is clicked.